 If «Customer Name» participates in WRAP, then consistent with this section 22, section 17, and section X of Exhibit J, BPA shall provide «Customer Name» with any necessary and requested information, forecasts, and attestations associated with amounts of electric power provided under this Agreement to support «Customer Name»’s participation in WRAP.

-22.1.1 «Customer Name» may request a signed Joint Contract Accreditation Form (JCAF) from BPA for its purchases under this agreement relevant to WRAP.
+22.1.1 «Customer Name» may request a signed Joint Contract Accreditation Form (JCAF) from BPA for its purchases under this Agreement relevant to WRAP.
 BPA shall provide «Customer Name» with such signed JCAF(s) no later than X calendar days following such request.
 JCAFs provided under this section shall comply with the requirements of WRAP and shall be updated as appropriate to meet WRAP requirements.

-22.1.2 BPA shall have no responsibility to support «Customer Name» in its participation in WRAP beyond the contract terms held in this contract.
+22.1.2 BPA shall have no additional responsibility to support «Customer Name» in its participation in WRAP beyond the terms held in this Agreement.

 If «Customer Name» ceases to participate in WRAP, then «Customer Name» shall provide advance notice to BPA of the date that «Customer Name»’s participation will end.